ilex-paraguariensis/yerbamate/README.md

 ## Is Maté simple to use

-And then, you can run, train and test your models:
 ```
 mate run imagen --input_txt="A Flower in space"
 mate train imagen # Tooks while... and doesnt stops training if you do not have a stopper.